 The early 1900's also saw the erection of Saint Anthony's R.C.
 Church on Second Street.
 The original structure, however, was destroyed by fire in 1935.
 The present Church was rebuilt shortly thereafter on the same site where it currently stands on Second Street.
 Saint Anthony's also built its own school that was located on the site of the former Bethel Mission on Sherman Avenue.
 The school is now the community center for The Church.

-Throughout our 110 year history, The Borough has had 14 Mayors who graciously served their community:
+The Borough has had 15 Mayors who graciously served their community:

 -Raymond Graham, Sr.